 Cryptocurrency has been the subject of much debate within the last decade.
 Everyone, from crypto evangelists to extreme skeptics, has an opinion, but how can you, as an individual, form your own?
-Technical writers have been kind enough to write thousands of white paper documentation regarding each coin and its unique properties.
-But you, the reader, must be shrewd in determining which cryptocurrency white papers are legitimate and which ones are scams.
-You may be wondering such questions as, just what is a cryptocurrency white paper?
+Technical writers have been kind enough to write thousands of white paper documents regarding each coin and its unique properties.
+But you, the reader, must be shrewd in determining which cryptocurrency white papers are legitimate and which are scams.
+You may be wondering such questions as, what is a cryptocurrency white paper?
 What is the purpose of white papers on cryptocurrency?
-Before going any further, therefore, we will explain what exactly a cryptocurrency white paper is.
+Therefore, before going any further, we will explain what exactly a cryptocurrency white paper is.

 What Are White Papers for Cryptocurrency?

-A white paper for cryptocurrency is a document that explains the objectives, potential, and technical and economic factors of a cryptocurrency project.
+A white paper for cryptocurrency is a document that explains a cryptocurrency project’s objectives, potential, and technical and economic factors.
 The purpose of these white papers is to inform workers and stakeholders about the details of a project, how it works, its features, and its ultimate goal.
-A white paper on the potential cryptocurrency can also help to promote the project, as they use factual information to prove how it can help people in real situations and perform the intended task more effectively than competing cryptocurrencies.
+A white paper on a potential cryptocurrency can also help to promote the project, as they use factual information to prove how it can help people in real situations and perform the intended task more effectively than competing cryptocurrencies.
 This, in turn, gives people a solid reason to consider using the cryptocurrency.

-With the idea of a cryptocurrency white paper and its purpose having been explained, it is time to go on to what you need to look out for when reading white papers on this topic.
-Please be advised, that this is not investment advice.
+With the idea of a cryptocurrency white paper and its purpose being explained, it is time to go on to what you need to look out for when reading white papers on this topic.
+Please be advised that this is not investment advice.
 Whether you “strike it rich” or “strike it broke” in the crypto space is entirely up to you!
-That being said, there are a few red flags in a Blockchain white paper that should make you question its credibility:
+That being said, there are a few red flags in a white paper that should make you question its credibility:

 Unverifiable Blockchain White Paper Authors